alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

 Why?

-  * UTF-8 is _more variable_ than other encodings - using 8, 16, 24, or 32-bit characters.
+  * UTF-8 is _more variable_ than other encodings - using 8, 16, 24, or 32-bits per character.

   * UTF-8 fully supports Ascii.
-UTF-8 uses the same 8-bit encodings for each original Ascii character.
+UTF-8 uses the same 8-bit representation for each original Ascii character.
 So, a valid Ascii file is a valid UTF-8 file.
   * UTF-8 is _sort of_ supported by Ascii.
 As implied by the previous point, a UTF-8 file that only uses the 128 Ascii characters can be treated as Ascii.

     But when UTF-8 needs to use 16, 24, or 32-bits, it becomes _obviously invalid_ Ascii.

 For details on each point, see [Wikipedia's description of the actual bit layout](https://en.wikipedia.org/wiki/UTF-8#Description).

-A last note, there's UTF-8 and UTF-8 BOM.
+A last note, there's UTF-8 has a variation: UTF-8 BOM.
 BOM stands for Byte Order Marker.
 It doesn't have a function other than denoting that the file is UTF-8.
 Why?
 Because UTF-8 doesn't have endian-based variations.
+It also isn't necessary because UTF-8's encoding rules make it pretty distinct.

 What are characters, graphemes, glyphs?